MikeBishop/http-misc-extensions/README.md

-# STUN/TURN using PHP in Despair
+# Miscellaneous HTTP and QUIC Extensions

 This is the working area for assorted Individual internet-drafts relating to HTTP and QUIC.